akshitshahi/calculator/README.md

-# calculator
-# Basic Calculator 🧮
+# Basic Calculator Projects 🧮

+This repository contains simple command-line calculator implementations in both Python and Java.

+---

+## 📂 Project Structure

+- `python-project/` → Contains the Python version of the calculator.
+- `java-project/` → Contains the Java version of the calculator.

+---

+## 🐍 Python Calculator

-A simple command-line calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+A simple command-line calculator that performs arithmetic operations.

+### How to Run (Python)
+1. Navigate to the Python folder:
+2. Run the script:

+---

-## Features
+## ☕ Java Calculator
-- Addition (+)
-- Subtraction (-)
-- Multiplication (*)
-- Division (/)
-- Input validation for incorrect values

-## Technologies Used
-- Python 3
+A command-line calculator implemented in Java with basic arithmetic operations.

-## How to Run
+### How to Run (Java)
-1. Clone the repository:
+1. Navigate to the Java folder:
+2. Compile the Java file:
+3. Run the program:

+---

+## 📜 License

+This project is licensed under the MIT License.